zadolphe/robofriends/README.md

-# Robofriends: A random robot generator using public url api
+# Robofriends: A random robot generator using a public api

 I built this app using React, to see and interact with it, [find the live deployment here](https://zadolphe.github.io/robofriends/) or copy the https link under code tab in github.
 Open a directory/folder and run: